Jutho/SparseArrayKit.jl/README.md

 `SparseArray` instances have a number of method definitions, mostly indexing, basic arithmetic and methods from the `LinearAlgebra` standard library.
-Aside from matrix multiplication, there are no specific matrix methods (such as matrix factorizations) and you are probably better of with `SparseMatrixCSC` from `SparseArrays` if your problem can be cast in terms of matrices and vectors.
+Aside from matrix multiplication, there are no specific matrix methods (such as matrix factorizations) and you are probably better off with `SparseMatrixCSC` from `SparseArrays` if your problem can be cast in terms of matrices and vectors.
 There is a fast conversion path from `SparseMatrixCSC` to `SparseArray` (but not yet the other way around).